antbertrand/ecoclassifier/classifier_2input/README.md

 # Train the NN

-The that is built looks like that:
+The NN that is built looks like that:

 ![architecture](./full_model.png)